Roasted Sweet Potato Rounds

 - great reheated or even eaten cold on top of salads the next day.

 Love this simple roasted sweet potato recipe?
-Check out our other simple side dishes, like these Honey-Harissa Pan-Roasted Carrots or Maple Mustard Roasted Brussels Sprouts, both easy side dishes for busy nights.
+Check out our other simple sweet potato side dishes:

 Did you make these Roasted Sweet Potato Medallions?
 Leave a comment below and rate the recipe to let us know how it turned out.
 Save this baked sweet potato wedges recipe for later by pinning to your favorite simple side dish Pinterest board.
 Make sure to tag me on Fork in the Road’s Instagram to show me your sweet potato creations!